 Get over yourselves!
 Stop constantly whining and complaining.
 Writing is one of the toughest learned skills there is.
 Don’t necessarily compose what you think the marketplace wants, or enter a particular genre because it is currently popular.
-Instead take a calculated risk.
+Instead, take a calculated risk.
 Try to write something that will grip your potential reading public’s imagination.
 I’ve been constantly writing since 1995.

-Among friends we all tend to bellyache about different things.
+Among friends, we all tend to bellyache about different things.
 But the one thing I refrain from doing is to publically attack those who are willing to publish my words.
 I leave any form of mindless attack in that department to the numbskulls of this world and the internet trolls.